 Supporting A Partner With Prostate Cancer

 The cancer process is not a solo flight.
-Families and friends are affected by watching you navigate through the disease.
-Your partner is often just as frightened and concerned about prostate cancer as you are.
-They might fear losing you, suffer grief related to loss of normal daily activities, be upset by changes in your relationship, and may fear hurting you during sexual relations.
-Studies have shown that partners coped better when involved in the decision making process along the course of prostate cancer treatment.
+Families and friends are affected by watching you go through treatment and recovery.
+Your partner is often just as worried and concerned about prostate cancer as you are.
+They might fear losing you, feel sad about disruptions in normal daily activities, be upset by changes in your relationship, and may fear hurting you during sex.
+Studies have shown that partners cope better when involved in the decision making process along the course of prostate cancer treatment.
 Men who feel their partners are emotionally involved along the way feel more supported and less distressed.
-This leads to better psychological adjustment and sexual relations.
+This leads to better adjustment after recovery and therefore, better sexual relations.

-You may be very focused on the return of erections following treatment.
-It is important to discuss your feelings and anxieties regarding intimacy early in the recovery process to create more openness and honesty between yourself and your partner.
+You might be very focused on the return of erections following treatment.
+It is important to discuss your feelings and anxieties regarding sex early in the recovery process to create more openness and honesty between yourself and your partner.
 Waiting until just prior to the first sexual encounter may be a set-up for unmet expectations, disappointments, and problems down-the-road.

-The first sexual experience is very important for a healthy long-term sexual adjustment, less emotional distress for both partners, and improved relationship satisfaction.
+The first time you have sex is very important for a healthy long-term adjustment, less emotional distress for both partners, and improved relationship satisfaction.
 Talk about your sexual relations prior to engaging in sex and plan to make it a good experience.

-It is important for your partner to be aware of her initial reaction during sexual encounters, particularly the first.
+It is important for your partner to be aware of her initial reaction during sex, particularly the first time.
 She should not deny her own feelings, but her overall emotion of caring should be expressed to you.
-Her role at this point is to provide security at this vulnerable time.
+Her role at this point is to provide love and support.

-Partners, your willingness to initiate relations once you’ve re-established intimacy will go a long way in reassuring your partner of his sex appeal and your devotion.
+Partners, your willingness to initiate sex will go a long way in reassuring your partner of his sex appeal and your devotion.
 It’s the caring that counts!

-If you didn’t have frequent sexual relations prior to prostate cancer, this will likely impact sexual frequency after your diagnosis and treatment.
-In order to minimize erectile dysfunction after treatment, it is important to work on stimulation and erectile function frequently.
-If it’s important to you to continue to have the most optimum erections you can, either engage your partner in sexual relations or consider masturbation as an option.
+If you didn’t have frequent sex prior to prostate cancer, you might fall back into the same pattern after your diagnosis and treatment.
+In order to have less erectile dysfunction (ED) after treatment, it is important to work on stimulation and erections frequently.
+If it’s important to you to have the strongest erections you can, either engage your partner in sex or consider masturbation as an option.